linxuyalun/devops/doc/cloud-native.md

 ![](img/6.png)

-The cluster managed by [OpenStack](https://www.openstack.org/) has four Vms.
+The cluster managed by [OpenStack](https://www.openstack.org/) has four VMs.
 The master `km` is bounded by a public ip,  and other three `ks`s are only have private ip.
 I can connect to `km` by ssh key from my local PC, and `km` can also connect to three `ks`s by ssh key.

 To deploy kubernetes, docker is required.
 I recommand you to try my [configure script](https://github.com/linxuyalun/oh-my-os) after you creating a new VM.
 It helps you install some essential tools, including vim, Docker, python3 (which you will need later) and zsh (just comment it if you are not a zsh follower)